freelawproject/hr/handbook/handbook.md

 Unfortunately, we currently do not offer health, vision, or dental benefits due to the immense complexity of offering them in an organization of our size and geographic distribution.
 We do, however, adjust salaries to attempt to compensate for this deficiency.

 ### Performance Assessments
 Our organization is committed to a fair, collaborative, and straightforward review of each employee's performance.
-Each employee will be assessed twice per year.
+Each employee will be assessed at the end of each year.
+You will complete a self-evaluation of your work over the past year, and your supervisor will complete an evaluation of your work as well.
+Then you will meet to discuss your evaluations, talk about any differences, and set goals for the upcoming year.

-We are in the process of determining the best way to carry out this commitment and will update this manual when a plan is made.
+New employees will also have a shorter evaluation with their supervisor 90 days after their hire date to discuss their progress and identify any onboarding gaps.

 ### Raises and Bonuses
 Annual cost of living increases will be combined with any merit increases.
 These will be reviewed and approved by the Board of Directors on an annual basis.

-Additional raises and bonuses may be considered at other times to account for special circumstances, such as extraordinary performance, a change in position and/or an increase in responsibilities.
+Additional raises and bonuses may be considered at other times to account for special circumstances, such as extraordinary performance, a change in position, and/or an increase in responsibilities.

 ## Reimbursable Expenses